Mitsunee/Popout-Maker/README.md

 ## Current status:

-The current version (1.0) is a stable release version.
-The youtube-specific version was remade and finished and `<label>` tags were added to improve the interface.
+The current version (1.1) is a stable release version, it brought the Twitch-version and better styling.

 ## Current goals:

 - *twitch:* js funstufftm to get rid of black bars automatically (but ask for permission once)
-- Better CSS styling
-- add `<noscript>` warnings
 - Using PHP to allow presets via GET variables
 - Adding buttons to copy or bookmark a preset-link
 - A small wiki showcasing all preset variables and a general guide for all 3 versions